 Spain Travel Tip #2: Spain is a Big Country

 The next travel tip I have for you is to know that Spain is big!
-It’s almost as big as Texas, where I’m from, and it takes more than ten hours to drive from north to south and east to west.
-It’s really really important to note that it takes quite a while to get from point A to point B in Spain.Spain Travel Tip #3: Don’t Be Afraid to Drive
+It’s almost as big as Texas, where I’m from, and it takes more than ten hours to drive from north to south or east to west.
+It’s really, really important to note that it takes quite a while to get from point A to point B in Spain.
+So make sure you plan for that in your Spain travel itinerary, and don’t try to see the entire country in one trip.

 But not to worry!
-The roads are fantastic in Spain so it’s okay if it takes you ten hours… the roads are great!
+The roads are fantastic in Spain, so it’s okay if it takes you ten hours… the roads are great!

-I think every single time I’ve driven in this country I’ve ended up with a ticket in the mail so… follow speed limit signs!
+I think every single time I’ve driven in this country, I’ve ended up with a ticket in the mail, so… follow speed limit signs!

 Spain Travel Tip #4: Fly If You Can